-The Department for General Assembly and Conference Management has centralized the digital services made available to delegates through the e-deleGATE portal (delegate.un.int).
-This password-protected portal contains links to general information (e.g. official documents, the Journal and the UN News Centre) and houses specific delegate-facing services, including online registration of delegates participating in meetings (eRegistration), inscription on the list of speakers (eSpeakers) and sponsorship of draft resolutions (eSponsorship) for the General Assembly, its Main Committees and its subsidiary bodies.
+and houses specific delegate-facing services, including online registration of delegates participating in meetings (eRegistration), inscription on the list of speakers (eSpeakers) and sponsorship of draft resolutions (eSponsorship) for the General Assembly, its Main Committees and its subsidiary bodies.

-Access to e-deleGATE is managed by "access admins" in each permanent mission.
+Access to e-deleGATE is managed by access administrators in each permanent mission.
 They can grant access to various parts of the portal to delegates in their missions.
-New delegates should contact their "access admins" to gain access.
+New delegates should contact their access admins to gain access.
 Queries regarding specific committees may be addressed to the individual committee secretaries, while queries about the plenary and the portal as a whole should be addressed to the General Assembly Affairs Branch (gaab@un.org).